2 min read

 The wait until Results Day is long enough, without having to wait even longer to know if you’ve secured a place through Clearing.

 First things first, remember to stay calm.
-Not getting the results you need to secure your firm or insurance choice can feel scary, especially since things suddenly feel so up in the air.
+Not getting the results you need to secure your firm or insurance choice can feel scary.
+Similarly, if you're applying direct through Clearing for the first time, things can feel up in the air.

 So, take a deep breath and, if you haven’t already, make a start on researching universities with Clearing spaces available.